 Acupuncture and acupressure can help some people feel less short of breath.
 Your nurse can refer you to our Integrative Medicine Service for these treatments.

-Although the breathing exercises in this resource can help you relax, you may want to learn additional ways to help you manage your anxiety.
-Speak with your doctor about any anxiety you are having.
-He or she may be able to prescribe anti-anxiety medications, such as alprazolam (Xanax®) or lorazepam (Ativan®), to help.
+The breathing exercises in this resource can help you relax.
+But, you may want to learn other ways to help you manage your anxiety.
+Speak with your doctor about any anxiety you’re having.
+They may be able to prescribe anti-anxiety medications, such as alprazolam (Xanax®) or lorazepam (Ativan®), to help.

 Call Your Healthcare Provider If You Have:

-- Shortness of breath that is not relieved by:
+- Shortness of breath that isn’t relieved by: